 Current Gold Prices and Historical Gold Prices

-We are proud to offer access to both the gold price today, as well as historical gold prices.
-Our interactive gold price chart allows you to view gold prices for a wide range of periods and custom date ranges.
-We also provide “quick view” charts that provide the price of gold today, within 24 hours, for the past month, the past six months, and for a full year.
+Our interactive gold price chart above allows you to view prices for a wide range of periods and custom date ranges.
+We also provide a “quick view” chart that provides the price today, within 24 hours, for the past month, the past six months, and for a full year.

 Understanding the Gold Spot Price